 Erich Maria Remarque, a German veteran of the First World War, condemned normative conceptions of violence in his publication of All Quiet on the Western Front in 1929, eleven years after the end of the war.
 Remarque's masterpiece presented the war from the perspective of those from below, a view that challenged the memoirs of generals and those who peppered the upper ranks of the military.
-97 All Quiet on the Western Front tells the story of a group of twenty young German schoolboys who, encouraged by their teachers, volunteered for the war, and one by one are killed until only half of them remain standing in 1918.
+98 All Quiet on the Western Front tells the story of a group of twenty young German schoolboys who, encouraged by their teachers, volunteered for the war, and one by one are killed until only half of them remain standing in 1918.
 The narrator, Paul Bäumer plays the simultaneous roles of insider and outsider as he experiences the war and then attempts to make sense of it through the narration.
 He analyzes his and his comrades' experiences through simple, often biting critiques of the effects of the war and German excitement about it.
 Near the end of the story, Paul's company commander, Bertnick, is killed and followed by another soldier, Leer, who quickly bleeds to death from a shrapnel wound.
-Paul remarks, "What use is it to him now that he was so good at mathematics at school?"
-Paul and his schoolmates have been consumed by the war to the point that they no longer exist in any other capacity.
+Paul remarks, "What use is it to him now that he was so good at mathematics at school?"99 Paul and his schoolmates have been consumed by the war to the point that they no longer exist in any other capacity.

 A major theme of All Quiet on the Western Front is betrayal.
-Paul reflects on how him and his schoolmates were persuaded by their parents and former school teacher, Kantorek, to enlist in the war.
-Kantorek marched Paul's entire class to the recruiting office to enlist, and Paul remembers "his eyes shining at us through his spectacles and his voice trembling with emotion as he asked, 'You'll all go, won't you lads?'"
-Paul remarks that one of his schoolmates, Josef Behm, was reluctant to enlist, but "it wasn't easy to stay out of it because at that time even our parents used the word 'coward' at the drop of a hat."
-Behm eventually did enlist under
+Paul reflects on how he and his schoolmates were persuaded by their parents and former school teacher, Kantorek, to enlist in the war.
+Kantorek marched Paul's entire class to the recruiting office to enlist, and Paul remembers "his eyes shining at us through his spectacles and his voice trembling with emotion as he asked, 'You'll all go, won't you lads?"100 Paul remarks that one of his schoolmates, Josef Behm, was reluctant to enlist, but "it wasn't easy to stay out of it because at that time even our parents used the word 'coward' at the drop of a hat."
+101 Behm eventually did enlist under Kantorek's instruction, and was one of the first from Paul's class to be killed.
+Paul links this consequence with Kantorek's insistence that his students join the military, and here, Remarque establishes the feeling of betrayal of one generation by another.